 Jim Corrigan, from Nashville, Tennessee, is an accomplished musician, composer, and arranger with decades of experience.
-Jim is known not only for his exceptional musical compositions but also for standing apart from others for the authenticiy he captures in his music.
-Jim also has careers in science, engineering, software design and programming.
+Jim is known not only for his exceptional musical compositions but also for standing apart from others for the authenticity he captures in his music.
+Jim also has careers in science, engineering, software design, and programming.

 Jim's passions are composing for full orchestra and flying RC aircraft performing 3D aerobatics.